Author: BC Writer

 In other cases, hair loss is simply part of a natural process in genetically prone individuals.
 Male Pattern Baldness and Female Pattern Hair Loss (known as Androgenic Alopecia, or Genetic Hair Loss), occur when the enzyme 5 Alpha-Reductase transforms testosterone into its derivative, dihydrotestosterone (DHT).
 This DHT causes hair follicles to shrink, resulting in thinning hair and shedding.
 Once again, there are generally no other symptoms or medical problems connected to the condition.

 If you’re suffering from hair loss and would like to know what can be done about it, contact The Belgravia Centre for a free consultation with one of our hair loss experts, or fill in our online diagnostic form for a home-use treatment programme that we can post anywhere in the world.
-You can view hundreds of Success Stories from Belgravia hair loss treatment users that have seen superb results.
+You can view many hundreds of Success Stories from Belgravia hair loss treatment users.

 You should always consult your GP if you suspect your hairloss is linked to a more serious medical condition.